 Health Care and Insurance The Student Employee Health Service has been organized to serve the health needs of students at IUPUI.
 The clinic is located on the first floor of Coleman Hall at the Medical Center.
-Appointments may be made by calling the Health Service at 274-8214, or by going to the Health Service in person.
-The clinic is open to patients Monday through Thursday from 8:30 a.m. to 8 p.m., and Friday 8:30 a.m. to 5 p.m.
+Appointments may be made by calling the Health Service at 264-8214, or by going to the Health Service in person.
+The clinic is open to see patients Monday-Thursday: 8:30 a.m. to 8 p.m., and Friday 8:30 a.m. to 5 p.m.